Canned Boiled Peanuts are cooked green peanuts that create a salty and sometimes spicy southern treat.

 If you are from the south you know that summer brings boiled peanut stands, selling warm salty goodness in a brown paper bag.
 Our family likes them so much that at harvest time I canned boiled peanuts by the quart full so we could have the yummy snack all year long.

 Boiled peanuts are definitely an acquired taste but southerners take their traditional snack seriously.
+They have a smooth creamy flavor similar to chickpeas.
 Some like their boiled peanuts mild and salty while others like theirs spicy cajun boiled.
-When you crack open the shell and pop out the peanuts they are a bit slimy in texture, and very soft.
-Be sure and have a napkin near by because the peanut juice tends to run down your arms to your elbows.
+When you crack open the shell and pop out the peanuts they are a bit slimy in texture and very soft.
+Be sure and have a napkin nearby because the peanut juice tends to run down your arms to your elbows.

 Canning your own boiled peanuts is very easy but you must use a pressure canner because peanuts are a low acid food.
-Only thing else you will need for your canned boiled peanuts are green peanuts, figure one pound per quart jar, some canning salt and spicy cajun seasoning if you want a kick to your boiled peanuts.
+The only thing else you will need for your canned boiled peanuts are green peanuts, figure one pound per quart jar, some canning salt, and spicy cajun seasoning if you want a kick to your boiled peanuts.

 After you can up your own be sure and serve them the southern way.
 Take off the canning seal, warm them up in the microwave for a minute then scoop them out of the juice into a paper bag.